SessionFox/sessionfox-android-doc/README.md

 SessionFox.setScreen("com.sample.CheckoutScreen");

-// Send custom event SessionFox.sendEvent("purchase",purchaseDetailsHashmap
+// Send custom event SessionFox.sendEvent("purchase",purchaseDetailsHashmap);

+// To report an issue
+SessionFox.showDialog(context);
 ```
 ### Using Proguard with the SessionFox SDK
 If your app is proguarded, you may notice some errors at the time of making a release apk.
-If this happens, add the following lines to the end of your proguard-project.txt
+If this happens, add the following lines to the end of your proguard-rules.pro
 ```
 # Class names are needed in reflection
 -keepnames class com.amazonaws.**